govlabacademy/academy-canvas/README.md

 - Renders a blank canvas with a unique URL ( suggestion: canvas.govlab.org/project-name )
 - User fills in his info in the boxes (content editable)
 - the URL shows the canvas information.
 (Always editable for now)
 - comments section for each canvas page.
-Anyone can comment on anything
+Anyone can comment on anything *
 - autosave, instead of save button (status message to inform the user that it is saved)

 ## Nice to have
 - print CSS for Letter-sized paper (multipage)
 - markdown support

+### (*) Comments Section
+The comments section will work the same way as the canvas-content textarea.
+The ".e-canvas-comment" element is appended once we click on the ".e-add-comment" element. (can be a hide() and show())

+## HTML Updates
+I needed to change a lot of the HTML, adding canvas sections, changing the question texts, etc.